nixn/pdns-etcd3/README.md

 * `error` - Errors which don't prevent the program to continue service.
 Different meanings for different components.
 * `warning` (or `warn`) - Not errors, but situations where it could be done better.
 An admin should take care of those.
 * `info` - Useful information on the program, something like "initialized, ready for service".
 This is the default level for each component.
-* `debug` - "Big steps", like "sending request to ETCD", "Handling event" or "default value not found for X" (perhaps this one should be an error?)
+* `debug` - "Big steps", like "sending request to ETCD", "Handling event" or "default value not found for X"
 * `trace` - Small steps and all values, e.g. "found default value for X in Y" or "record: www.example.com./A#some-id = 192.0.2.12"

 [logrus]: https://github.com/Sirupsen/logrus